kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-In default Kubernetes installation, 99th percentile per cluster-day <= X This feature is best-effort and will not cause failed admission, but can introduce admission delay.
+This feature is best-effort and will not cause failed admission, but can introduce negligible admission delay.
+CPU and corresponding uncore cache topology is built once at initialization.
+This is a one-time cost that does not impact Pod admission.
+This policy option stays at O(N) complexity since it scans through each uncore cache ID to find a CPU fit.
+Any admission delay is estimated to be negligible at sub-millisecond.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?